Twiebs/twiebs.github.io/projects.md

 ------------------------------

-> ###LLVM Toy Language
+> ###Experimental LLVM Toy Language
-I have been working on an experimental toy language compiler frontend that targets llvm.
-The language is not designed for writing real software, it is for experimental purposes only.
+> I have been working on an experimental toy language compiler frontend that targets llvm.
+I started the project to statisfy my curiosity of the implemtation programming languages.
+The syntax and semantics of the language are heavily inspired by Jonathan Blow's JAI, which is a brillant upcoming language attempting to be a replacement for C++ in the games industry.

->####Noteable Features:
+>####Noteable Implemented Features:

->- Multi-threaded compilation
+> - Multi-threaded compilation
-- No header files.
+> - No header files.
 Dependices are resolved after the AST has been fully parsed.
-- Overloadable functions at global scope or locally within a another function
+> - Overloadable functions at global scope or locally within a another function

 >[Github Repositiory](https://github.com/Twiebs/LLVMLang)